d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 For $\lambda = 0$, we recover our original loss function.
 For $\lambda > 0$, we restrict the size of $\| \mathbf{w} \|$.
+We divide by $2$ by convention: when we take the derivative of a quadratic function, the $2$ and $1/2$ cancel out, ensuring that the expression for the update looks nice and simple.
 The astute reader might wonder why we work with the squared norm and not the standard norm (i.e., the Euclidean distance).
 We do this for computational convenience.